First Public Flight by an American Female Aviator

 Scott’s road trip earned the attention of aviator Glenn Curtiss.
 Curtiss offered to give her flying lessons, and she would be the only woman to receive lessons from him.
 On September 6, 1910, as she was practicing taxiing on the ground, a gust of wind lifted her biplane 40 feet off the ground.
 For this, she is sometimes honored as the first woman to pilot an airplane alone in the United States.
-(However, Bessica Medlar Raiche’s flight on September 16 was recognized at the time as the first.)
+Bessica Medlar Raiche’s flight on September 16 was the first accredited by the Aeronautical Society of America.

 On October 23, 1910, Scott made her first public flight as part of the Glenn Curtiss Exhibition Team in Fort Wayne, Indiana.
 It’s uncertain exactly what she did that day.
 A newspaper report claimed she flew across the field and landed immediately.
 Scott later recalled that she circled the field eight times before landing.
 According to most reports, she flew about 12 feet above the ground, because the show’s promoters didn’t want people outside of the grounds to get a free show.

 Scott became known as the “Tomboy of the Air” and quickly became a professional pilot.
 She soon became an accomplished stunt pilot, flying upside down and performing “Death Dives” from 4,000 feet.
 She achieved another feat in 1911, becoming the first American woman to fly long-distance.
 She flew 10 miles in July and 25 miles in August.